BradM-745/EDES-301/project_01/README.md

 # Car HUD Project

 This project involves creating a Car Heads-Up Display (HUD) using a PocketBeagle, a GPS module, and a 7-segment display.
 The system provides real-time speed, heading, and a custom timer that reacts to the vehicle's speed.
+I still have a lot of refinement to do before this project is fully complete, but please enjoy what I've done so far!

 ## Features
 - Displays current speed on a 7-segment display.